The Vertical Logic of Hamiltonian Methods (Part 1): Second Example: Schr odinger's Equation

-Precise knowledge of the form of the Hamiltonian function $\w(\vec k)$ is, at this point, not required, but will be (re-) constructed in the third example.
-Note that our second example is similar to our first example: In the setup example, only half of Hamilton's equation of motion was given and the mere presumption of the validity of Hamiltonian notions enabled us to derive results that could otherwise only be obtained from a ``deeper'', more general theory, namely Maxwell's electrodynamics.
-Again we receive a physically correct result while it remains somewhat unclear why this is so.
-But if there is magic to it, then it stems from the fascinating fact that mathematics is able to describe nature.
+Precise knowledge of the form of the Hamiltonian function $\w(\vec k)$ is, at this point, not required but will be (re-) constructed in the third example.
+Note that our second example is similar to the first example in an important aspect: In the setup example, only half of Hamilton's equation of motion was given and the mere presumption of the validity of Hamiltonian notions enables to derive results that can otherwise only be obtained from a more general (and apparently distinct) theory, namely Maxwell's electrodynamics.
+Again one obtains a physically correct result while it remains somewhat unclear why this is so.